Founder & Director

 Director of Community/Family Outreach & Teacher

 Susannah is originally from Hershey, PA, but has been a Brooklynite for 14 years.
 She holds a BA in English with a minor in Women's Studies, a study abroad certificate from the University of Wales, an MFA in Poetry, and has also continued her education with courses and certificates through CUNY's New York Early Childhood Professional Development Institute.
 Susannah has 10 years of teaching experience with ages 2-6.
 She is certified in Infant, Child and Adult CPR and First Aid.
 Susannah believes that children are powerful in both body and mind and that they possess the skills and strength to complete difficult tasks autonomously.
 She loves the freedom of play and nature-based teaching and is excited to be working with Brooklyn Nature Days.
 Susannah lives in Cobble Hill with her husband and two young sons and loves biking, reading Scandinavian crime fiction, watching Buffy, and playing strategy board games.

 Afterschool Supervisor/Coordinator & Teacher

-Myllicent is a certified NYS Early Childhood Teacher (Birth-2nd grade) and has a Master's degree in Early Childhood Education at Brooklyn College, CUNY.
-Before her major career change, she received her BFA from Purchase College, SUNY in Theatre Design/Technology with a focus in lighting design, in 2013.
+Myllicent is a certified NYS Early Childhood Teacher (Birth-2nd grade) and has a Master's degree in Early Childhood Education from Brooklyn College, CUNY.
+Before changing careers, she received her BFA from Purchase College, SUNY in Theatre Design/Technology with a focus in lighting design, in 2013.
 Mylli has taught in many different classroom settings, and loves the freedom and inquiry that comes from play-based and child-led learning.
 Since joining BND, Mylli has found that she is a devoted bird nerd and has dedicated a lot of her time to learning more about the natural world.
 She is certified in Infant, Child and Adult CPR, AED and First Aid.
 Myllicent lives in Prospect Heights with her husband and her two cats, Oliver ("O-bear") and Delilah ("Doodle").
 In her free time, she enjoys healthy cooking, reading non-fiction, cuddling with her cats, volunteering for her neighborhood CSA, and standing up for a better future.